Bosporus Walk - Part 1

-The Rhine meanders northwards from here so we cut inland.
+The Rhine meanders northwards from Stein so we cut inland.

-To reach Baden where fortifications guard the ancient bridge over the Limmat.
+To reach Baden where fortifications help protect the ancient covered bridge over the Limmat.

-We follow the Limmat to Zurich and the steamers of the Zurichsee.
+We follow the River Limmat to Zurich and the steamers of the Zurichsee.

 This is our next lake, the Walensee.